-In “Black Lawyers Speak: Stories of the Past, Hopes for the Future,” we have looked at how the current focus on diversity and inclusion in Big Law is playing out.
-We have heard from key players at law firms, law schools and corporations about how issues or diversity and inclusion are being treated in the wake of last summer’s police shootings and protests.
+In “Black Lawyers Speak: Stories of the Past, Hopes for the Future,” we have looked at how the current focus on diversity in Big Law is playing out.
+We have heard from key players at law firms, law schools and corporations about how diversity issues are being treated in the wake of last summer’s police shootings and protests.

 In episode five, we turn our attention to the issue of diversity in the federal judiciary.
 We speak with former judges and legal scholars as well as advocacy groups about what role diversity should play in court appointments, and how it impacts the perception of the courts’ legitimacy by the communities they serve.

 In episode five, Bloomberg Law interviews:

 - Eric H. Holder Jr., former United States Attorney General and partner at Covington & Burling LLP.

 - Janai Nelson, Associate Director-Counsel of the NAACP Legal Defense and Educational Fund (LDF).